22 million fewer Americans insured under Senate GOP bill

 By 2026, average premiums would be about 20% lower.
 The decrease would be less than in 2020 mainly because of a reduction in the federal stabilization funding.

+Also, CBO found that those with annual incomes below the poverty line in states that didn't expand Medicaid would get hefty subsidies under the Senate plan, unlike in Obamacare.
+They would only have to pay a few hundred dollars a year for coverage.
+However, experts say it would be unlikely that these folks would buy coverage since the deductibles would be thousands of dollars a year.

-Enrollees in the individual market, however, would have to pay a lot more for health care services, particularly in states that seek waivers from Obamacare's insurance regulations.
+Overall, enrollees in the individual market would have to pay a lot more for health care services, particularly in states that seek waivers from Obamacare's insurance regulations.
+The federal subsidies would be pegged to plans that only pick up 58% of costs, on average, roughly comparable to an Obamacare bronze plan.
+This year, bronze plans have deductibles of about $6,000.

+But Obamacare's subsidies are tied to silver plans, which cover about 70% of costs and have deductibles of about $3,600 this year.

 The individual market would be stable in most areas of the country under the Senate plan, the CBO projected.
 The legislation's premium subsidies and stabilization funds would help keep rates low enough to attract healthy enrollees.